conery/dexter/docs/tut_fill.md

 This agrees with the summary shown earlier, which said we spent $195 on food.
 We put in $600, spent $195, and have $405 left.

+There is one other difference to note.
+The title bar of this table has a little envelope icon next to the account name.
+That's there to indicate the report includes an envelope-filling budget transactions.

+## Date for the Budget Transaction

+You may have noticed the date on the budget fill transaction was April 2.
+We chose that date because it was the date of the monthly paycheck, so it seemed like a natural time to allocate money to expense categories.

+There are other strategies that work just as well, and may even make more sense when there are mulitple income sources or income deposits are made later in the month.
+This topic is covered in the [Fill Date](fill_date.md) section of the Budget Model documentation.

 ## Print a Summary of All Expenses

 This command groups all expenses by the main category (food, car, _etc_):